ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 There will be an additional set of warnings:
  * `-WXDeprecated`: Issue a warning when a deprecated extension is used
- * `-WXMature`: Issue a warning when a mature extension is used
+ * `-WXStable`: Issue a warning when a stable extension is used
  * `-WXExperimental`: Issue a warning when an experimental extension is used
  * `-WXLegacy`: Issue a warning when a legacy extension is used.